Quantum squeezing cannot beat the standard quantum limit: Discussion

 \end{enumerate}

 There are valid questions on how one should interpret this proof.
 For instance it only addresses fundamental quantum measurement noise\footnote{It also neglects measurement back-action onto the signal.
 However back-action is minimised when using a single particle sensor.}, other technical sources of experimental noise should be reduced.
-One question is to what extent this is possible and whether there is some practical regime where squeezing can be of advantage?
-As we note in App.\,\ref{App:Assumptions} invoking this explanation is tantamount to saying quantum mechanics is not correct.
-Perhaps a more nuanced interpretation is to note that no experiment can reach the precision bounds set by quantum mechanics.
-Reaching these bounds requires perfect, instantaneous measurements with no decoherence.
+One question is to what extent this is possible, or more broadly whether the information bound of Eq.\,\eqref{eq:BCM} is achievable?
+This may allow for some practical regime where squeezing can be of advantage.
+However, as we note in Appendix\,\ref{App:Assumptions} invoking this explanation is tantamount to saying quantum mechanics is not correct.
+Perhaps a more nuanced interpretation is to note that no experiment can reach the precision bounds set by quantum mechanics since reaching these bounds requires perfect, instantaneous measurements with no decoherence.
 But you can't have it both ways.
 Claims that squeezing can surpass the SQL do not present that message, indeed quite the opposite.